-It could truly be said that the seeds of the John Ward School were planted by his 5 year old son, Adam, some 23 years ago.
+It could truly be said that the seeds of the Morecambe Martial Arts were planted by his 5 year old son, Adam, almost 30 years ago.

 Adam came home from school one afternoon and asked if he could join "Cook School One".
 Thinking it was some kind of Junior Masterchef course at school, KJN John said, "Yes of course", secretly hoping he was in for some culinary treats!

 At the time John was working away a lot of the time, so he was very surprised when he came back one Friday nIght to find Adam proudly wearing a BLACK uniform!